Scientists and Innovators in Schools (SIS)

 REQUEST A VISIT

-Scientist and Innovators in Schools (SIS) will do our best to match your class with a STEAM professional whose knowledge is in the general area of your students' interests, to be an inspiration and share their enthusiasm for STEAM.
+Scientist and Innovators in Schools (SIS) will do our best to match your class with a STEM professional whose knowledge is in the general area of your students' interests, to be an inspiration and share their enthusiasm for STEAM.

 Please note: Our availability is limited, if possible we will match a mentor for in-person sessions.
 Please contact [email protected] with any questions.